magento/meta-for-magento2/README.md

 * Replace all files in the `app/code` directory of your Magento project with the files from the `app/code/*` directory of your extracted archive.

-## Need help?
+## Support

 Visit Facebook's [Advertiser Help Center](https://www.facebook.com/business/help/532749253576163).

 ## Requirements

-Meta Business Extension For Magento 2 requires
+Facebook & Instagram for Magento requires:

-* Magento version 2.4.2-2.4.6
+* Magento version `^2.4.2`.
-* PHP 7.4 or greater
+* PHP 7.4 or greater.
-* Memory limit of 1 GB or greater (2 GB or higher is preferred)
+* Memory limit of 1 GB or greater (2 GB or higher is preferred).

 ## Contributing

-See the CONTRIBUTING file for how to help out.
+See the `CONTRIBUTING.md` file for how to help out.

 ## License

-Meta Business Extension For Magento2 is Platform-licensed.
+Facebook & Instagram for Magento is platform licensed.